SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 <a id="block-editor"></a>

-## Block Editor (will become available soon!)
+## Block Editor

 ![block editor](images/block-editor.png "block editor")

-The _block editor_ is a recent feature to the graphical editor of the RC.
+The _block editor_ is a recently added feature to the graphical editor of the RC.
 It allows the author the same tools as the existing graphical editor, but instead of positioning content absolutely (using 2d coordinates), content is structured as a list of rows and columns.
 The